Subversive affirmation

+Overview

 According to Inke Arns and Sylvia Sasse the methods of subversive affirmation have been developing in Eastern European art since the 1960s.
 Subversive affirmation was initially chosen because of the necessity to conform to socialist ideology, which is then adopted deliberately.
 In the late 80s these tactics were carried over to Western art and activism.
 The term "affirmation" was introduced by Moscow conceptualists to describe Vladimir Sorokin's novels.
 Sorokin exaggerated serious realism in the style of the 19th-century novel or in the style of socialist realism.
 Subversive affirmation is not a form of reverse psychology, in part, because it involves mimesis, but mostly because it does not operate according to a predetermined outcome and instead treats The Symbolic as part of the unconscious.
 It functions therefore in relation to an anonymous symbolic order and not in terms of individual ego psychology.

 The concept of subversive affirmation is often credited to the Slovenian philosopher Slavoj Žižek and his 1993 essay 'Why Are Laibach and the Neue Slowenische Kunst Not Fascists?'
 In his essay Žižek made use of the psychoanalysis of Jacques Lacan to argue that in its musical and artistic performance, Laibach, a band that makes use of totalitarian-style aesthetics, was not providing an ironic imitation of official communist state ideology, but was frustrating the system by over-identifying with its obscene superego underside and manipulating the process of transference with the totalitarian state.
 For subversive affirmation to be effective, its address must be anonymous rather than targeted.
 In contrast to film theories that give a specific gender identification to Lacan's notion of the gaze, subversive affirmation emphasizes the inconsistency of symbolic mandates and the fact that there is no Big Other.
 This is why Laibach avoid both irony as well as the category of art.
 They also deny that what they do is intended to be subversive.